ninlilizi/SEGI/README.md

 If you need some help, feel free to ask any questions in the [official thread](https://forum.unity.com/threads/segi-fully-dynamic-global-illumination.410310) on Unity forums.

 # Credits
-Sonic Ether for SEGI (https://github.com/sonicether/SEGI) CK85 aka Nexusmaster for Unity 2017/2018 support (https://github.com/CK85/SEGI)
+* Sonic Ether for SEGI (https://github.com/sonicether/SEGI)<br>
+* CK85 aka Nexusmaster for Unity 2017/2018 support (https://github.com/CK85/SEGI)<br>
+* Cat Like Coding for FXAA (https://catlikecoding.com/unity/tutorials/advanced-rendering/fxaa/)